redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ### Atomic partial updates

-RedisJSON allows you to atomically run operations like incrementing a value, adding, or removing elements from an array, append strings and so on.
-To do the same with a serialized object you would have to pull the value out and then write the new value back, which is not atomic.
+RedisJSON allows you to atomically run operations like incrementing a value, adding, or removing elements from an array, append strings, and so on.
+To do the same with a serialized object, you have to retrieve and then reserialize the entire object, which can be expensive and also lack atomicity.

+### Indexing and querying

+When you store JSON objects as Redis strings, there's no good way to query those objects.
+On the other hand, storing these objects as JSON using RedisJSON lets you index and query them.
+This is provided by RediSearch.

 On the other hand, you should consider the space complexity/memory overhead of using a more complex data structure such as RedisJSON that splits the document up into a binary tree.
 In some measurements, RedisJSON can use around 4 to 6 times more memory to represent the same object, compared to a string.